Jim Cairns: Aftermath

-In 1977 Cairns retired from Parliament.
-He devoted the next portion of his life to the Counterculture movement, to which he had been introduced by Morosi.
-He sponsored a series of Down to Earth conference-festivals, known as ConFests, at various rural locations, and was photographed taking part in Counterculture inspired activities, such as meditation.
-In 1979, Cairns severed his formal links with the Down to Earth organisers.
-Cairns kept in contact with Morosi and the two remained friends.
+In 1977, Cairns retired from Parliament.
+He devoted the next portion of his life to the counterculture movement, to which he had been introduced by Morosi.
+He sponsored a series of Down to Earth conference-festivals, known as ConFests, at various rural locations, and was photographed taking part in counterculture-inspired activities, such as meditation.

-Cairns was subject to a great deal of media ridicule for these activities, but displayed his usual firm conviction about the rightness of his causes.
-In his later years he lived at Narre Warren East near Melbourne.
+Cairns was subject to a great deal of media ridicule for those activities, but displayed his usual firm conviction about the rightness of his causes.
+In his later years, he lived at Narre Warren East near Melbourne.
 He sold his books outside suburban markets, where he would talk about politics, history or his life.
+In 1979, Cairns severed his formal links with the Down to Earth organisers, but kept in contact with Morosi and the two remained friends.

 In 1983, Cairns made an unsuccessful run for the Senate as an independent and won 0.5% of the vote.

-Although he had not resigned from the ALP when he made his independent Senate run, the Labor Party did not expel him and remained a party member until he let his party membership lapsed in 1991 but rejoined the party in 1996.
+Although he had not resigned from the ALP when he made his independent Senate run, the Labor Party did not expel him and he remained a party member.
+He let his party membership lapse in 1991 but rejoined the party in 1996.

-In 2000 he was made a Life Member of the Labor Party.
-Cairns died of bronchial pneumonia, aged 89, in October 2003.
-He was accorded a State Funeral at St John's Anglican Church in Toorak.
+In 2000, he was made a Life Member of the Labor Party.
+Cairns died of bronchial pneumonia, aged 89, in October 2003 and was accorded a state funeral at St John's Anglican Church in Toorak.

 Personal life

 Cairns married Gwen Robb in 1939.
-He adopted Robb's two sons by her previous marriage, Barry and Phillip when they were 4 and 5 years old respectively.
+He adopted Robb's two sons by her previous marriage, Barry and Phillip, when they were 4 and 5 years old respectively.
 Cairns claimed no religious affiliation.
 In a 1998 interview, he said: "I have never believed myself to be anything that I can attach a name to.
 I was not a Christian.
 I did not regard myself as a humanist or a socialist.
 I was something: what I am, and it did not have a name".